vegastrike/vegastrike.github.io/_posts/2025-09-10_community-survey-findings.md

 We agree that we could always have better documentation.
 We want to make the game as easily access to be our users as we can.
-We know not everyone is a developer and we expect that a wide range of people with a wide range of skills are going to want to use VS. Our resources are limited, however; that said one way non-developers can help out is by getting involved to contribute documentation, updating tutorials, etc. We know there's a lot of information in the old VS Wiki, and its getting out of date as we move forward.
+We know not everyone is a developer and we expect that a wide range of people with a wide range of skills are going to want to use VS. Our resources are limited, however; that said one way non-developers can help out is by getting involved to contribute documentation, updating tutorials, etc. We know there's a lot of information in the old VS Wiki, and it's getting out of date as we move forward.
 We'd love to have help there.